 Dee Dee Ramone (born Douglas Glenn Colvin, Sept.
-18, 1951 – June 5, 2002) was a founding member, and a primary songwriter in the world famous Ramones.
+18, 1951 – June 5, 2002) was a founding member, and primary songwriter in the world famous Ramones.
 He was the bassist from their start in 1974 until leaving the band in 1989 to pursue a solo career and other endeavors.
-At the encouragement of co-founder Johnny Ramone, Dee Dee continued to write songs for the Ramones until they retired in 1996.
+Dee Dee continued to write songs for the Ramones until they retired in 1996.
 His unique perspective and invaluable artistic contributions were a vital element to the chemistry of the Ramones.
 Recipient of a Grammy award for lifetime achievement, Dee Dee is the most influential punk rock bassist, and one of the most prolific punk rock songwriters of all-time.

 His signature “1-2-3-4” count off will forever be emulated and ingrained in pop culture and had it not been for Dee Dee, the band might not have been known as “The Ramones”.
-After Dee Dee read about (Beatles) Paul McCartney's habit of checking into hotels under the name “Paul Ramon” for anonymity, Johnny, Joey, Dee Dee and Tommy all adopted the name “Ramone” (adding the letter ‘e’) and the “Ramones” were born.
+After Dee Dee read about (Beatles) Paul McCartney's habit of checking into hotels under the name “Paul Ramon” for anonymity, Dee Dee began using the name and suggested that Joey, Johnny and Tommy also adopt “Ramone” (adding the letter ‘e’) and the “Ramones” were born.
 28 years later, the band was inducted into the Rock & Roll Hall of Fame alongside the Beatles themselves.

 Dee Dee was truly enigmatic.
 He was known for being a colorful storyteller and enjoyed blurring the lines of reality.
 This is no-doubt, one of the qualities that made Dee Dee and his work so fascinating and endearing.
 The style of punk rock that he embodied and helped to create with the Ramones was a mainstay in his persona and his work to the very end.
 He always exuded the sense of humor and pop sensibilities that made the Ramones so groundbreakingly original, iconic and immortal.

-Dee Dee is buried in close proximity to Johnny Ramone’s memorial statue at the Hollywood Forever Cemetery in Los Angeles, CA.
+Dee Dee's gravesite is located at the Hollywood Forever Cemetery in Los Angeles, CA.